What is Regulation 18?

-Based on comments received on the Development Options Review and further evidence, the Council has published this new ‘Issues and Options’ document for further consultation.
+Based on comments received on the Development Options Review and further evidence, the Council published this new ‘Issues and Options’ document for further consultation.

-This sets out the council’s preferred option for meeting the borough’s housing and employment needs and also covers the full range of planning issues, together with a number of new evidence base documents, many of which were commissioned in response to last year’s consultation.
+This set out the council’s preferred option for meeting the borough’s housing and employment needs and also covers the full range of planning issues, together with a number of new evidence base documents, many of which were commissioned in response to last year’s consultation.

-The Regulation 18 consultation document and the responses received about it will help us to prepare a final draft Wirral Local Plan.
+The Regulation 18 consultation document and the responses received will help us to prepare a final draft Wirral Local Plan.
 This final draft Local Plan will be subject to a final public consultation (the Regulation 19 stage) before it is submitted to the Planning Inspectorate for ‘Examination In Public’.
 This full Local Plan will include both strategic and non-strategic policies.